Batman: Arkham Knight: Music

 Arkham Asylum and Arkham City composer Nick Arundel returned to score Arkham Knight, while his partner on those games, Ron Fish, was replaced by composer David Buckley.
 On his continued involvement in the series, Arundel said, "One of the good things about doing a sequel, is you get the opportunity to redo [things you wished you changed], to revisit things...
 We have a set of material that we want to keep consistent, like the Batman theme ...
 We wanted to keep [that] theme and tailor it more to the story for this game.
 How can we get the Scarecrow element out of that one theme."
 Arundel added that Buckley was willing to work within the music he had already created, as opposed to wanting to add his own personal touch to it.
 Buckley received Arundel's work from Arkham Asylum to help create new variations on the chords and melody from the original theme.
 Volume 1 of the official soundtrack was released from WaterTower Music alongside the game on June 23, 2015, and a limited edition vinyl record featuring fifteen songs from the soundtrack chosen by Arundel.
-The game features the song I've Got You Under My Skin by Frank Sinatra.
-Mercy by Muse, and The Wretched by Nine Inch Nails were used in trailers, with Nine Inch Nails vocalist Trent Reznor served as a music consultant on the "Be the Batman" trailer.
+The game features the song "I've Got You Under My Skin" by Frank Sinatra.
+"Mercy" by Muse, and "The Wretched" by Nine Inch Nails were used in trailers, with Nine Inch Nails vocalist Trent Reznor serving as a music consultant on the "Be the Batman" trailer.